RealDeuce/bfrd-obsidian/Playing the Game/Life and Death/Hit Points.md

 ***Poison.*** Venomous stings and the toxic gas of a green dragon’s breath deal poison damage.

+***Psychic.*** Mental abilities or abilities that assault the mind, such as an aboleth’s Psychic Bolt or a ghost’s Horrify, deal psychic damage.

 ***Radiant.*** Radiant damage, dealt by a cleric’s *flame strike* spell or an angel’s smiting weapon, sears the flesh like fire and overloads the spirit with power.

 ***Slashing.*** Swords, axes, and claws deal slashing damage.